glschull/SimulationTheoryTests/REDDIT_ELI5_HUNTING_GUIDE.md

 4. **Use RES (Reddit Enhancement Suite)** to track your karma growth
 5. **Save successful answer templates** for reuse

-**Remember: You have PhD-level expertise in physics and data science - you're PERFECT for answering ELI5 science questions! 🎯**
+**Remember: You have genuine curiosity and self-taught knowledge that makes you PERFECT for answering ELI5 science questions! 🎯**

 ---

 **Go get that karma!
-Your scientific background is your superpower on Reddit! 🚀**
+Your passion for learning and explaining is your superpower on Reddit! 🚀**